orientechnologies/orientdb-docs/Tutorial-Importing-the-Movie-Database-from-Neo4j.md

 In this tutorial we will import in OrientDB the file `movie.graphml` using the OrientDB's [Console](Console-Commands.md).
 For other import methods, please refer to the section [Importing GraphML](Import-from-Neo4j-into-OrientDB.md#importing-graphml).

-The import output is similar to the following (note that first we create a *movie* database using the command `CREATE DATABASE`, and the we do the import using the command `IMPORT DATABASE`):
+The OrientDB's Console output generated during the import process is similar to the following (note that first we create a *movie* database using the command `CREATE DATABASE`, and then we do the actual import using the command `IMPORT DATABASE`):

 ```
 D:\orientdb\orientdb-enterprise-2.2.8\bin>console.bat